 Maine Sea Salt Evaporated in Shallow Pools In Green Houses.

-The Green Houses are solar panels in effect, evaporating the sea water using the sun for the heat source.
+The Green Houses are solar panels in effect, evaporating the high tide sea water using the sun for the heat source.
 Salt production is seasonal.
 During the summer months, the sun warms the pools.
 The pools are shallow, too deep a pool will not heat enough in a day's cycle.
 The sun and it's position in the sky determine our season and like farmers the weather is very important.

 How To Use Maine Sea Salt.